joetheroommate/python-9-15-final/README.md

 ## Dashboard Features:

-### Team View:
+### Team Info:
-- Show the Team Name, Captains, Jersey, List of Players,
+- Show the Team Name, Captain, Sport
 ### Player View:
-- Show the Name, number, position
+- Show the Name, Team, Role, Position
 ### Schedule View:
-- Show the next 3 games for that player or team
+- Shows all games with date, time, and opponent for the active user's team

 ##